MalaninSergey/dj-shop/README.md

 ## Generating a superuser

 Run the following command to generate a superuser.
-You can then log in at /admin/ to alter both Product and Category objects.
+You can then log in at /admin/ to alter both Product and User objects.

 ```
 python manage.py createsuperuser